Spentine/Spentris/documentation/docs.md

         // {string} key: {string} translation
         // may also contain functions in the future but they will be indicated }
-    }
+    },
+    font: {
+      ui: // {string} the font-family style for the ui
+      gameStats: // {string} the font-family style for the game }
   }
 }